hantsy/jakartaee9-servlet-starter-boilerplate/README.md

 # jakartaee9-servlet-starter-boilerplate(WIP)

-A Jakarta EE starter project boilerplate is a template project for developers to create Java web applicaitons that can be deployed on a  Servlet 5.0(Jakarta EE 9) compatible container, such as Apache Tomcat, Eclipse Jetty etc.
+This repository is a lightweight varient of the original [Jakarta EE 9 starter boilerplate](https://github.com/hantsy/jakartaee9-starter-boilerplate) and allow you run applications on a Servlet 5.0 compatible container, such as Apache Tomcat, Eclipse Jetty, JBoss Undertow.

-Currently Jakarta REST 3.0(Jersey 3.0), CDI 3.0 (Weld 4.0) and Jakarta Faces 3.0(Mojarra 3.0) are included and did an exploring test on Tomcat 10.0.x.
+Currently the following features are added.

+* Jakarta REST 3.0(Jersey 3.0)
+* CDI 3.0 (Weld 4.0)
+* Jakarta Faces 3.0(Mojarra 3.0)
+* JSTL 2.0
+* And transive dependencies of above features, incuding Jakarta EL, Jarkarta JsonP, Jakarta JsonB, Jakarta Validation(Hibernate Validator), etc.

+The most popular Servlet containers, such as Apache Tomcat, Eclise Jetty, etc have built-in Servlet, JSP, EL, WebSocket supports.

 > For full fledged features support, go to [hantsy/jakartaee9-starter-boilerplate](https://github.com/hantsy/jakartaee9-starter-boilerplate).

+## Apache Tomcat 10

 Run the following command to run the application on Tomcat 10.